zenml-io/zenml/docs/book/how-to/create-and-run-templates/run-a-template.md

 [sign up here](https://cloud.zenml.io) to get access.
 {% endhint %}

-Once you have created your run template, you can **run** it and create a new pipeline run that will run on the same stack.
-During this process, you can seamlessly readjust the configuration of your pipelines and steps.
+Once your template is set up, you can **run** it and create a new pipeline run that will be conducted on the same stack.
+Before it starts, you have a window to seamlessly readjust the configuration of your pipelines and steps.

 ## Run a template using the Python SDK